For anyone in the Canberra yoga community, it will come as little surprise that Ramone…

 PUT ON YOUR DANCING SHOES

-If you’re not game to sign up for a whole term of dance classes because you’re too busy to work around a timetable—or just skint— make your living room your dance floor and let loose.
+If you’re not game to sign up for online dance classes because you don’t want to work around a timetable—or you’re just skint—make your living room your dance floor and let loose.

 Yoga classes are wonderful but it can be challenging to fit them around your schedule.
 The solution is to roll out your mat and try yoga at home.